 Percentage of Fixed Route Scheduled Trips Operated

-The percent of scheduled trips operated refers to how reliably the buses in each RTA complete their scheduled routes.
+The percent of scheduled trips operated refers to how reliably buses in each RTA complete their scheduled routes.
 For example, if out of 100 scheduled fixed-route bus trips, one did not run at all, the percent of scheduled trips operated measure would be 99 percent.

 The COVID-19 pandemic does not appear to have impacted this measure greatly as most transit agencies adjusted their regular schedules to account for the impacts of COVID-19.